MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Tasks/ConfigurePodsContainers/ConfigurePodToUsePersistentVolume/README.md

 ### Create a PersistentVolume

-In this exercise you'll use hostPath PersistentVolume to emulate network-attached storage.
+In this exercise you'll use `hostPath` `PersistentVolume` to emulate network-attached storage.

 In production use: EBS for AWS, Persistent Disk for Google Cloud, Cinder for OpenStack, vSphere Volumes on vSphere, NFS share or the like.

-Setup dynamic provisioning using StorageClasses.
+Setup dynamic provisioning using `StorageClasses`.

 ```
 apiVersion: v1